Help

 Fleets are created automatically from your competitors.
 On the Competitors tab, type a fleet name (e.g. Junior or Senior) in the Fleet field when adding or editing a competitor.
 Leaving the field blank assigns the competitor to the Default fleet.
 A fleet exists as long as at least one competitor belongs to it — removing the last competitor from a fleet removes the fleet.

-When only one fleet exists, the fleet concept is invisible: no fleet column appears in the competitors table, no fleet headings appear in the standings, and the HTML export produces a single file exactly as before.
+When only one fleet exists, the fleet concept is invisible: no fleet column appears in the competitors table, no fleet headings appear in the standings, and the results page is a single file exactly as before.

 To rename fleets or change their display order, open the Settings tab and click Edit ▸ on the Fleets card.
-You can reorder fleets with the ↑/↓ buttons (which determines the order they appear in standings and exports), and rename any fleet with the Rename button.
+You can reorder fleets by dragging the grip handle at the start of each row (which determines the order they appear in standings and exports), and rename any fleet with the Rename button.

 Start sequences